Money. Obviously. But that’s not all, is it?

 1) If you really pay attention – you’ll notice it’s all quite ephemeral and cyclical.
 No matter how hard you grind, no matter the job change, promotion, new role, new conquest, new paycheck, new accomplishment, there’s an ever-present “itch” that cannot be scratched.
 Satisfaction in all dimensions rapidly fades.
 And so, we grind even harder – in novel ways – for new hits of satisfaction, with an assumption that the ultimate hit is around the corner.

 2) What is the cost of this pursuit?
-40, 50, 60+ hours per week, during the best decades of our lives – old enough to have some wisdom, young enough to still have energy and excitement to explore the world.
+40, 50, 60+ hours per week, during the best decades of our lives – old enough to have some wisdom, young enough to still have energy and excitement to explore.
 WHY on earth would we spend tens of thousands of golden hours this way?

 This is criminal!
 Absolutely criminal.
 We are both the perpetrator and the victim!